Beremend: EU Refugee Crisis

 Thousands of refugees arrived from Croatia enter Hungary as Hungarian army members take security measures at Hungarian-Croatian border on September 19, 2015.
 Thousands drowned while trying the cross the Mediterranean from Libya and Turkey to Europe, prompting an EU-wide mission to intercept people attempting to make the crossing.
 However, Hungary sent armored vehicles to its border with Croatia, as tensions mounted between the neighboring countries over the migrant crisis.

+Demographics

+As of 2022, the town was 93.8% Hungarian, 2.4% German, 2.1% Roma, 1.2% Croatian, and 0.8% of non-European origin.
+The population was 39.8% Roman Catholic, and 8.3% Reformed, and 14.6% nondenominational.